Healing Arts Practitioners

 “Yoga is music and dance for the body and for the soul.
 It is a powerful means of reconnecting to everything important in your life.
 It creates a space in which your natural, creative energies are recharged and reawakened.“

 Classes are based on classical yoga made body friendly, safe and appropriate for the western student.
 Classes reflect the philosophy that yogic asanas (or postures) are here to serve the student on their journey, not the other way around, and that gentle interaction with the postures, rather than force is the most direct pathway leading to the rewards of yoga.
 It’s hard to define Catherine's yoga style because of the many influences Catherine has had in her studies over the years in Australia, America and India.
-She has done official training courses at the Vishnu Devananda Ashram at Neyyardam, with Sri Sri Ravi Shankar at The Art of Living International Centre in Bangalore, the Satyananda Ashrams in Indian and Australia, and lots of work with Donna Farhi.
+She has done official training courses at the Vishnu Devananda Ashram at Neyyardam, with Sri Sri Ravi Shankar at The Art of Living International Centre in Bangalore, the Satyananda Ashrams in Indian and Australia, and teacher training with Donna Farhi.

 Classes include: classical asana, pranayama or yogic breathing, mantra or vibrational sounds, yoga nidra or deep relaxation, awareness of subtle body, visualizations and meditation, and practices to improve kinesthetic sense, pelvic floor and core stability, postural integrity and healthy alignment.